Transverse minimal foliations on unit tangent bundles and applications: Introduction

-The two dimensional foliations we deal with have Gromov hyperbolic leaves.
-The strategy employed here to prove the Anosov behavior in certain cases is the following: show geometric properties of the subfoliations inside the leaves of the two dimensional foliations.
+The two dimensional foliations $\cF_1, \cF_2$ we deal with have Gromov hyperbolic leaves.
+The strategy employed here to prove the Anosov behavior of the intersection foliation $\cG = \cF_1 \cap \cF_2$ in certain cases is the following: show geometric properties of the subfoliations inside the leaves of the two dimensional foliations.
 More specifically we try to show that the subfoliations are by uniform quasigeodesics inside these two dimensional leaves.
-We obtain some structure enough to identify the obstruction for this to happen: \emph{Reeb surfaces} which are surfaces in some leaf of the foliations which are finitely covered by an two dimensional annulus whose boundary circles are leaves of the foliation and the leaves in the interior of the annulus spiral towards the boundary components in opposite directions (see figure~\ref{fig-reebsurface}).
+We obtain a structure that is enough to identify the obstruction for this to happen: \emph{Reeb surfaces}.
+These are surfaces in some leaf of $\cF_1$ or $\cF_2$ which are finitely covered by a two dimensional annulus whose boundary circles are leaves of the foliation $\cG$ and the leaves of $\cG$ in the interior of the annulus spiral towards the boundary components in opposite directions (see figure~\ref{fig-reebsurface}).

 Our main result is the following:

 \begin{teoA} Let $S$ be a closed orientable hyperbolic surface and let $M = T^1 S$.
 Let $\cF_1, \cF_2$ be minimal, two dimensional foliations in $M$ which are transverse to each other.
 Let $\cG$ be the intersection of $\cF_1$ with $\cF_2$.
 Then either $\cG$ is homeomorphic to the orbit foliation of the geodesic flow of a hyperbolic metric on $S$ or $\cG$ contains a Reeb surface. \end{teoA}